Is Gaziantep Worth Visiting in 2024?

 Ali Nazik Kebab

-Gaziantep also has particularly outstanding Lahmacun – the Turkish Pizza.
-Even though you can find this meal anywhere across Turkey, there’s something amazing about the flavor and taste of lahmacun in Gaziantep.
+Gaziantep also has particularly outstanding Lahmacun – the so-called Turkish Pizza.
+Even though you can find this meal anywhere across Turkey, the flavor and taste of lahmacun in Gaziantep is uniquely amazing.

 Hospitality

-A lot of cities around the world claim to be very hospitable and they probably are.
-And so is Gaziantep.
+A lot of cities around the world claim to be very hospitable.
+Some are, some not so much.

 Copper, silver, and gold

-You can catch a hint of that in the eclectic bazaars that sell anything and everything, but always in typical Turkish style.
+You can catch a hint of that in the eclectic bazaars that sell anything and everything, but always in typical Turkish style – opulent displays of the finest and shops full to the brim with goods inside.

-What Gaziantep is most known for though is the copper-ware.
+What Gaziantep is most known for is the copperware.
 Copperworking is an art here and you can find works displayed in any bazaar in the city.

 A coppersmithing statue in front of Gaziantep Castle